Chris Webb: Mental health

 Webb was chair of Blackpool mental health charity Counselling in the Community from 2018 until his election.

 Webb has advocated for more mental health support for Blackpool which, in 2022-23, had the highest prevalence of GP-diagnosed depression in England, with 21.6% of the population suffering.
 He has raised the issue several times in Parliament, calling on the government to empower local mental charities rather than relying on the private sector to clear the NHS backlog, and paying tribute to Blackpool man Jamie Pearson who committed suicide while waiting for mental health support in Blackpool Victoria Hospital's Emergency Department.

-In January 2025 Webb was elected Vice Chair of the All Party Parliamentary Group for Mental Health.
+In January 2025 Webb was elected Vice Chair of the All-Party Parliamentary Group for Mental Health.

 Crime

 Webb was Deputy Police and Crime Commissioner for Lancashire.
 As MP he has advocated for more community police officers for Blackpool South.
 He used his first question in the House of Commons to talk about knife crime in his constituency after 2024 figures showed a 416% increase under the then Conservative government.

-Webb is chair of the All Party Parliamentary Group from Boxing and has advocated for investment in grassroots boxing gyms in tackling anti-social behaviour.
+Webb is chair of the All-Party Parliamentary Group for Boxing and has advocated for investment in grassroots boxing gyms in tackling anti-social behaviour.

 Tourism

 In his maiden speech Webb called himself "a child of tourism".
 His first job was working on a stall on Blackpool Promenade.

 He has repeatedly criticised United Utilities for sewage dumping in Blackpool sea as a threat to tourism, health, wellbeing and local pride.

-In September 2024 Webb was elected chair of the All Party Parliamentary Group for Tourism and Hospitality.
+In September 2024 Webb was elected chair of the All-Party Parliamentary Group for Tourism and Hospitality.
 The same month he hosted the Secretary for State for the Department of Culture, Media and Sport in Blackpool to discuss tourism.

 In March 2025 Webb joined a group of 66 Labour MPs representing coastal communities with an aim to secure the investment and attention for them.
 On 20 March 2025 he spoke in a debate on coastal communities in the House of Commons calling for a 12.5% VAT reduction for hospitality and tourism businesses and a cross-government strategy dedicated to improving the health, wellbeing and prosperity of these areas.